AviranLab/patteRNA/README.md

 sudo python3 setup.py install
 ```

 You should now be able to call patteRNA as an executable from anywhere.
-If it failed, make sure `pip` and `setuptools` are updated, see [Prerequisites](#prerequisites)
+If it failed, make sure `pip` and `setuptools` are up-to-date, see [Prerequisites](#prerequisites)

 > For more advanced users, the use of a virtual python environment is recommended (see [venv](https://docs.python.org/3/library/venv.html#module-venv) and [pyenv](https://github.com/pyenv/pyenv)).
 By default, the binary is created in the `bin` folder of the active python distribution.
 To change this behavior, use the command `python3 setup.py install --install-script=<DEST>` where `<DEST>` is the destination folder.
 If you do this, don't forget to add `<DEST>` to your `$PATH` variable so the binary is discoverable by the OS.